sparkflows/sparkflows-docs/docs/tutorials/analytics/analyze-flights-delays.rst

    :alt: Analyze Flights Delays
    :width: 80%

-Prints the Results
+Print the Results
 ------------------

-It prints the results after satisfied condition by   sql   queries.
+It prints the final results.

 Processor Configuration